How to Find LGBTQ+ Community and Chosen Family | JED

 By Amber Leventry

-Whether you live or go to school in a small town or a diverse, queer-friendly city, there will always be a way to find connections with people who understand you in unspoken ways.
-LGBTQIA+ folks often refer to these people as our chosen family.
+No matter where you live, it’s possible to find connections with people who understand you in unspoken ways.
+LGBTQ+ folks often refer to these people as our chosen family.

 Online Communities

-The internet can be a great place to find friends and LGBTQIA+ community members.
-Social media apps such as Reddit, TikTok, Instagram, and Meetup; LGBTQIA+ websites and advocacy groups; and places like TrevorSpace are spaces you can find others like you and who share your interests.
+The internet can be a great place to find friends and LGBTQ+ community members.
+Social media apps such as Reddit, TikTok, Instagram, and Meetup as well as LGBTQ+ websites and advocacy groups are spaces you can find others like you and who share your interests.

 The Arts

-Lavender spaces are everywhere in the arts.
-From musical theater to anime, LGBTQIA+ people often find subtle (and not so subtle) ways to fly their flags of identity.
-LGBTQIA+ folks capture and showcase their lives through writing spaces too.
-Zines and fanfic are popular online ways for LGBTQIA+ folks to share their joy and find friends.
+From musical theater to anime, LGBTQ+ people often find subtle (and not so subtle) ways to fly their flags of identity.
+LGBTQ+ folks capture and showcase their lives through writing spaces too.
+Zines and fanfic are popular online ways for LGBTQ+ folks to share their joy and find friends.
 Books also offer reflection and community through characters.
 Sometimes just seeing yourself will help you feel less alone, especially if you aren’t out yet.

 Sports